-This third and final stage of work, following confirmation of status, will normally take between nine months and one year.
+This third and final stage of work, following confirmation of status, will normally take between nine months and one year (and normally not less than three months).
 During it, students draft any further chapters based on their fieldwork and any other chapters needed for the complete thesis - which usually also includes material from the transfer paper or (for entrants from the M.Phil.) from the M.Phil. thesis.
 In this way, they put together a draft of the complete thesis, on which their supervisors provide comments.
 The thesis is then revised, finalised and submitted for examination.